William P. Johnson, J.D.

 Professional Organizations and Associations

-Johnson has remained engaged with the law practice community through active involvement in the American Bar Association (ABA) and has held several leadership positions in the ABA’s Section of International Law.
+Johnson has remained engaged with the law practice community through active involvement in the American Bar Association (ABA) and has held several leadership positions in the ABA International Law Section.
 He served for two years as a member of the Section Council as the chair of the Africa/Eurasia Division.
-He currently serves as co-chair or vice-chair of three Section committees: the International Commercial Transactions, Franchising and Distribution Committee, the International Legal Education and Specialist Certification Committee, and the International Ethics Committee.
+He has held leadership roles in several Section committees, including the International Commercial Transactions, Franchising and Distribution Committee, the International Legal Education and Specialist Certification Committee, the International Ethics Committee, and the Latin America & Caribbean Committee.
+He currently serves as co-chair for the International Contracts Committee.

 Community Work and Service